Winter Haven High School: Pride of Winter Haven

 The WHHS band program, which dates from 1936, consists of the "Pride of Winter Haven" Marching Band, including the Devilettes Dance Team and Colorguard, the Symphonic and Wind Ensemble, "Messengers" Jazz Band, Percussion Ensemble and many student-led ensembles.

 The Winter Haven High School Marching Band, also known as "The Pride of Winter Haven," performs at football games, marching band competitions, community events and local and national parades.
-It has performed in many national events, including the Washington DC National Cherry Blossom Parade in the 1960s, the Macy's Thanksgiving Day Parade in 1993 and then later in 1998 St. Patrick's Day Parade in New York City.
+It has performed in many national events, including the Washington DC National Cherry Blossom Parade in the 1960s, the 1979 Tournament of Roses Parade, the Macy's Thanksgiving Day Parade in 1993 and then later in 1998 St. Patrick's Day Parade in New York City.
 In 2011 they received their 12th consecutive FBA "Straight Superiors" at the District 12 marching competition.

 The Symphonic Band performed at Carnegie Hall in New York City on May 24, 2008, with two other ensembles, The Caltech-Occidental Concert Band from California and Jackson High School Wind Ensemble from Washington.